 b.
 To stipulate as a condition: “He only conditioned that the marriage should not take place before his return” (Jane Austen).

 a.
 To cause to be in a certain condition; shape or influence: “Our modern conceptions of historiography [are] conditioned by Western intellectual traditions” (Carol Meyers).

 b.
 To accustom (oneself or another) to something; adapt: had to condition herself to long hours of hard work; conditioned the troops to marches at high altitudes.

 c.
 To render fit for work or use: spent weeks conditioning the old car.

 d.
 To improve the physical fitness of (the body, for example), as through repeated sessions of strenuous physical activity.

 e.
-Psychology To cause (an organism) to respond in a specific manner to a conditioned stimulus in the absence of an unconditioned stimulus.
+Psychology To cause (an organism) to respond in a specific manner to a previously unrelated stimulus, as in operant conditioning or classical conditioning.